Shashank-Amanana/EchoSwap/README.md

 An admin portal is implemented to manage products and user profiles.
 Admins have the ability to review and verify posted products against established guidelines.
 The admin panel, coded in HTML, CSS, and JavaScript, provides a section for pending product requests, where admins can accept or reject products for listing on the website.

 ### Sustainability Resources:
-EchoConnect includes a dedicated section on the homepage that offers valuable educational resources, such as web links, blogs, videos, and FAQs related to sustainability.
+EchoSwap/EchoConnect includes a dedicated section on the homepage that offers valuable educational resources, such as web links, blogs, videos, and FAQs related to sustainability.
 This section is developed using HTML, CSS, and JavaScript, providing users with guidance on adopting sustainable practices.

 ### Database Management:
 A MySQL database is created to store user information, product details, and verification statuses.
 The database is managed using SQL queries and accessed through PHP.
 The configuration file, "config.php," allows for easy connection to the database.